usos0k/machine-learning/README.md

 When the target variable that we’re trying to predict is continuous, such as in our housing example, we call the learning problem a regression problem.
 When y can take on only a small number of discrete values (such as if, given the living area, we wanted to predict if a dwelling is a house or an apartment, say), we call it a classification problem.

+# Multiple Features
+Note: [7:25 - θT is a 1 by (n+1) matrix and not an (n+1) by 1 matrix]

+Linear regression with multiple variables is also known as "multivariate linear regression".

+We now introduce notation for equations where we can have any number of input variables.

+x(i)jx(i)mn=value of feature j in the ith training example=the input (features) of the ith training example=the number of training examples=the number of features
+The multivariable form of the hypothesis function accommodating these multiple features is as follows:

+hθ(x)=θ0+θ1x1+θ2x2+θ3x3+⋯+θnxn
+In order to develop intuition about this function, we can think about θ0 as the basic price of a house, θ1 as the price per square meter, θ2 as the price per floor, etc. x1 will be the number of square meters in the house, x2 the number of floors, etc.

+Using the definition of matrix multiplication, our multivariable hypothesis function can be concisely represented as:

+hθ(x)=[θ0θ1...θn]⎡⎣⎢⎢⎢⎢x0x1⋮xn⎤⎦⎥⎥⎥⎥=θTx
+This is a vectorization of our hypothesis function for one training example; see the lessons on vectorization to learn more.

+Remark: Note that for convenience reasons in this course we assume x(i)0=1 for (i∈1,…,m).
+This allows us to do matrix operations with theta and x.
+Hence making the two vectors 'θ' and x(i) match each other element-wise (that is, have the same number of elements: n+1).]